There’s a high-paying, in-demand area of tech that you might be overlooking: information technology, or IT.

 Business Operations Managers handle a company’s most important logistics and administrative systems, often reporting to the Chief Operations Officer (COO).
 A Business Operations Manager focuses on streamlining an organization’s internal operations and activities so they’re efficient and productive.

 Data Science, Analytics, and Business Intelligence

 Want to learn more about data and business?
-Check out Analyze Business Data with SQL or Analyze Financial Data with Python.
-Be sure to browse all of our data science courses to fill out your knowledge gaps — you can even start learning for free with Learn SQL and Getting Started Off-Platform for Data Science.
+Check out our Business Intelligence Data Analyst career path to start analyzing data for business-advancing insights.
+And be sure to browse all of our data science courses to fill out your knowledge gaps — you can even start learning for free with Learn SQL and Getting Started Off-Platform for Data Science.